IlsalaciousCrum/kindtable/Further_Development.md

 # Post Career Day Further Development

 This is my public to-do list for my Hackbright Academy final project, Kind Table.
-All development thus far happened in two -- two-week-long sprints, while other things were going on.
+All development thus far happened in two 2-week-long sprints, while other things were going on.
 This web app is functional as is but there is so much that I wanted to add and learn.
 And refactor. :blush:

+###### Working On Now ######

+Adding Flask integration testing, test database, test JSON reponse.
+The rest of the work can then be done through test driven development.
+And making sure I don't break things along the way, since there are a lot of routes and moving parts.

+---

-- [ ] Testing
+- [ ] Working on this now.
     - [ ] Unittests [flask](http://flask.pocoo.org/docs/0.11/testing/)
     - [ ] SQLAlchemy tests
     - [ ] Mock server